-How do I check the condition of my tyres?
+How do I check the general condition of my tyres?

-Take a good look around each of the tyres and make sure that there aren’t any cuts, tears or bulges on any of them.
-Check for stones and nails in the tyres, as well as any damage to the side wall.
+Take a good look around each of the tyres and make sure that there aren’t any:

-It’s good practice to do this once a month, but also whenever you’ve bumped your tyres on the kerb, or potentially damaged them in any other way.
+It's worth doing a quick check like this before every journey and a more detailed examination once a month.
+You should also check your tyres condition whenever you’ve bumped them on the kerb, or potentially damaged them in any other way.